-Field Name Description Header Section: Summary Program The program associated with the issue.
+Field Name Description Summary Section Program The program associated with the issue.
 Priority The priority of the issue.
 In HP Program Management, issues are grouped according to their assigned priority values.
 The values specified in the Priority field are used to calculate program health.
 Assigned To The resource to which the issue is assigned.
 Description A description of the issue.
-Details Section: Issue Detai ls Date Identified The calendar date on which the issue was recognized.
+Issue Details Section Date Identified The calendar date on which the issue was recognized.
 Due Date The date by which the issue should be resolved.
 Issue Type The type of issue being raised.
 Detailed Description A detailed description of the issue.
 Proposed Solution The proposed solution for the issue.
 Business Function The business function that is affected by the issue.
-Notes Section Notes to be added on save Additional information to record about the program issue.
-References Section: Reference Additions New Reference Reference(s) to add to the program.
-See Adding Program References on page 66 for more information.
+Notes Section: Add Notes Notes to be added on save Additional information to record about the program issue.
+References Section: Refere nce Additions New Reference Reference(s) to add to the program.
+See "Adding Program References" on page 54 for more information.